PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

         return x;
     }

-For a better implementation, refer to the LiquidityAmounts.sol library in the Uniswap V3 Core repository.
+For a better implementation, refer to the LiquidityAmounts.sol library in the Dragonswap V2 Core repository.

 3. Amount of Token X Deposited: